couchbase/cbft/DESIGN.md

 Of note, cbft should be able to report the difference between...

-* not enough nodes to meet replication constraints.
+* not enough cbft nodes to meet index replication constraints.
-* not enough PIndex replicas have been assigned to meet replication constraints (i.e., there was a failover where there are still enough nodes remaining in the cluster to meet replication constraints, but there hasn't yet been a rebalance).
+* not enough PIndex replicas have been assigned to meet replication constraints (i.e., there was a failover where there are still enough cbft nodes remaining in the cluster to meet replication constraints, but there hasn't yet been a rebalance).

 ## Hard Failover